Pekanbaru: History

-Dutch East India Company

-In 1749, under the terms of a peace treaty between the Sultan of Johor and the Dutch East India Company (VOC), Siak was put under the Dutch administration.
-The Sultan moved residence to a palace in Senapelan built in 1760.

-At Senapelan Sultan Abdul Jalil Shah Alamudin unsuccessfully tried to organize a major regional fair.
-In the early 1780s his son Sultan Muhammad Ali managed to establish the grand fair.
-Due to the important commercial value for Sumatra region and Malacca Strait for general, the settlement itself was renamed Pekanbaru by the local council of tribal elders (consist of Datuk Pesisir, Datuk Limapuluh, Datuk Tanah Datar and Datuk Kampar) on 23 June 1784.
-Thus, 23 June is celebrated as the founding day of Pekanbaru.
+At Senapelan Sultan Abdul Jalil Shah Alamudin unsuccessfully tried to organize a major regional fair but in the early 1780s his son Sultan Muhammad Ali managed to establish the grand fair.

 Dutch East Indies

 Following the collapse of the Dutch East Indies Company (VOC), all company ownership of Pekanbaru was transferred to the Dutch crown.
 During the colonial Dutch East Indies era in the 19th and early 20th century the city remained important, especially as a major trading point: Siak river navigation conditions provide a stable relationship with shipping from the Malacca Strait.
 Additionally the city became a major center of the coffee industry and coal industry.
-The urban influence of the sultans gradually became more and more nominal, especially after the capital of the Sultanate moved to Sri Indrapura in 1830.
+The urban influence of the sultans gradually became increasingly nominal, especially after the capital of the Sultanate moved to Sri Indrapura in 1830.
 Actual management functions were carried out by representatives of the Dutch colonial administration, i.e., by the post of assistant-resident and controller.